 April: Eggs are laid, and incubation takes place.

-May-June: The eggs hatch and are raised in the nest.
+May-June: The eggs hatch and the young are raised in the nest.

 July-August: The juveniles fledge from the nest.

 August-September: Ospreys migrate to someplace warm.
-Central and South American for North American birds.
+Central and South America for North American birds.
 Africa for Ospreys from Europe.